General Transformation Projects Questions

 Teatro will remain in its heritage building and continue to serve the Calgary community.
 The Arts Commons expansion will be located on the north side of the city block, north and east of Teatro.
 The project teams continue to work with Teatro to ensure our guest experience is world class.

-A public fundraising campaign for the remainder of the project is currently underway and will launch in late 2024.
+A public fundraising campaign for the remainder of the project is currently underway.

 ACT will position Arts Commons and the resident companies for future sustainability.
 The expanded use will generate enough revenue to sustain the existing facility operations.